mputhawala/slides/s18math290j/content.md

 ## Checkpoint

+* Go to the settings tab of your repository

-Enable GitHub Pages on your test repository
+* Enable GitHub Pages on "master branch"

-visit the site at [username.github.io/test/]()
+* visit the site at [username.github.io/test/]()

 ---

-You will get a 404 error if you visit before the confirmation turns green
+You will see outdated content if you visit before the confirmation turns green